 The main focus should be on the education and emphasizing that we are keeping everyone safe and strongly encouraging signing of the document.
 The Code of Conduct is not a legally binding document.
 Ultimately, it is at the discretion of the Programs as to how to handle a participant who refuses to sign.
 (6/17/2020)

-4. May a Program modify the COVID-19 Code of Conduct and Risk Form?
+4. May a Program modify and/or add an indemnification clause the COVID-19 Code of Conduct and Risk Form?

 5. Who must complete the COVID-19 Code of Conduct and Risk Assessment Form?